emard/esp32ecp5/README.md

 "wifiman.py" is a simple WiFi roaming manager which scans WiFi access points at power-on and uses password from file "wifiman.conf":
+(newline char after each line, no comments, no emtpy lines)

     accesspoint1:password1
     accesspoint2:password2